-Amy has been called upon as an expert on family travel, appearing in publications ranging from the Wall Street Journal to USA Today, as well as local publications and radio.
+Amy has been called upon as an expert on family travel, appearing in publications ranging from the Wall Street Journal to USA Today, as well as local publications, podcasts, and radio.
 She has been interviewed by the national park association.
 She writes regularly for Huffington Post Travel, US News and World Report travel section, Travel Age West, and Fix.com.

 Throughout 2012-2013, Amy partnered with Expedia.com in both their ‘Road Trips’ and ‘Kids in the City’ campaigns, for which she hosted seven videos and wrote five travel stories.
 Amy is also a select family blogger for Preferred Hotels Group, syndicating family travel blog posts for their Preferred Family blog.

 In 2014, Amy became the Southern Oregon ambassador for Travel Oregon, where she plans Oregon-based itineraries and serves as a destination expert.
 She has been a three-time ambassador for Aventura Clothing (2014-2017) and a 2015 ambassador for Oboz Footwear.